 Notes: \ significant at 10%; \\ 5%; \\\ at 1%.
 Dependent variable is the decentralization z-score index, measured by plant manager's autonomy over hiring, investment, products and pricing.
 Columns (1) and (2) include all firms whose CHQ is located in a different region within the same country, or in a different country; Columns (3)-(8) include only foreign multinationals.
 Estimation by OLS in columns (1)-(6) and IV in column (7).
 Instruments are "religious diversity" and "somatic distance" between each country pair.
-Standard errors (in parentheses) are clustered as noted: "CHQ by plant location" indicates clustering within each country origin by country of location cell.
+Standard errors (in parentheses) are clustered as noted: "CHQ by plant location" indicates clustering within each country of location cell.
 TRUST measures the percentage of individuals who agreed with the statement "most people can be trusted" in the geography of firm's CHQ region or country of location.
 BILATERAL TRUST measures the percentage of people from country of origin who report to "trust a lot" people living in the country of firm's location.
-"Country of CHQ location controls" are the log of GDP per capita and population in the region where the plant is located.
-"Industry dummies" are 2 digits SIC dummies.
-"Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interviewer dummies, 6 dummies to control for the day of the week the interview took place, an interview reliability score, the manager's seniority and tenure and the duration of the interview.
+"Country of CHQ location controls" are the log of GDP per capita and population in the country of CHQ location.
+"Region of plant location" controls are the log of GDP per capita and population in the country of plant location, "Industry dummies" are 2 digits SIC dummies.
+"Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interview dummies, 6 dummies to control for the day of the week the interview took place, an interview reliability score, the manager's seniority and tenure and the duration of the interview.
 Regressions weighted by the share of World Values Survey respondents in the region in the country, as survey sample sizes (and thus survey measure error) varied by region.
 This weight is set to one if the plant belongs to a foreign multinational since we have no region for the multinationals parent.